File structure

 Viewing open jobs

 The Evaluate Browse Jobs page displays a list of all your Active, Archived, and Delivered jobs.
 This page works the same way as the Translate Browse Jobs page.
+The jobs in this list will identify that they are in the Prompt Response + Prompt Review workflow.

 Prompt Response UI